kyllker/get-variables-for-predecting-biological-clock/README.md

     - Data: this folder is empty in github but you have to move your xlsx to this folder

+    - model_store: folder where you save models

     - Results:

         - Prediction and true patients in csv

+        - Only prediction result if it is in predict mode

         - Graphic with result